xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 Refer to [this repository](https://github.com/ankita1010/css-cube) for a working code of the same and play around because **CSS 3D** is a pool of magic. 💫

-**Please note — I have tweaked the perspective value and added animations to achieve final position of the side to illustrate the changes with more clarity.
-Also, I had rotated the**` box-wrapper `**a little so that the changes are most visible from the right angle.**
+> **Please note** — I have tweaked the perspective value and added animations to achieve final position of the side to illustrate the changes with more clarity.
+Also, I had rotated the `box-wrapper` a little so that the changes are most visible from the right angle.

-Thank you so much for reaching the end of the article.
-Follow me on [twitter](https://twitter.com/agile_bored) to be in touch. 🤝

 Cheers!